hackclub/hackclub/workshops/scalable_snowman_workshop/README.md

 The `listen()` function then listens for user input instead of ending the program.

+Finally, `mainloop()` tells the window to wait for the user to do something.

 ## Final Code

 <img src="https://media1.tenor.com/images/cb8ccb4cb181cd2ddefa8c6e604938db/tenor.gif?itemid=7915750" width="380" alt="Snoopy Gif">

 You are done.
 Congrats!
-Now you're an expert at creating snowmen.
-Create one, or an entire snowman army!
+Now you're an expert at creating snowmen, and you are fully equipped to create an army of snowmen.

 <details>